-You'll want to record the ball dropping, fun moments with your friends, and preserve the memory of this unique experience, so make sure your .
+You'll want to record the ball dropping, fun moments with your friends, and preserve the memory of this unique experience, so make sure your camera is fully charged and you have plenty of space on your memory card to store pictures.
 Read up on taking pictures at night so you can get the best possible shots.

 4. FoodSnacks, like granola bars, energy bars, nuts, and dried fruit are great ways to keep yourself from getting hungry while in Times Square.
 It's also a good idea to have a nice big lunch before you head to Times Square.